basvanopheusden/BMD/README.md

 ## Script usage
 * Preprocess raw eye traces `xi.mat` with `preprocess_data.m` to match the isotropy assumption in our generative model (see paper).
 This writes the output to `xi.txt`.

-* Run BMD inference algorithm, either on the command line or by running run_BMD_all.sh
+* Run BMD inference algorithm, either on the command line or on batch with ./run_BMD_all.sh
   * `./bmd x1.txt integral_table.txt params1.txt changepoints1.txt >output1.txt`

 * Analyze and plot the output.